Layr-Labs/eigenlayer-contracts/docs/multichain/source/OperatorTableCalculator.md

 ) external view returns (bytes memory operatorTableBytes);
 ```

-Returns the ABI-encoded bytes representation of the operator table, which is used by the `CrossChainRegistry`.
+Returns the ABI-encoded bytes representation of the operator table, which is used by the `CrossChainRegistry` to calculate the operatorTable.

 *Returns*:
 * ABI-encoded array of `ECDSAOperatorInfo` structs